 In 1997, the Adoption and Safe Families Act (AFSA) was established to add stricter limits to the amount of time a child was allowed to remain in foster care before adoption or reunification.
-However, critics of AFSA argued that the “real reason children languished in foster care was that too many were taken needlessly from their parents in the first place” and AFSA did little to address this issue.
+However, critics of AFSA argued that the “real reason children languished in foster care was that too many were taken needlessly from their parents in the first place.”

 The Challenges of Today

-Today, there are still issues within the foster care and child welfare systems, from the foster care to prison pipeline to the lack of preventative services that can be helpful to families in need.
+Today, there are still major issues within the foster care and child welfare systems, from the foster-care-to-prison-pipeline to the lack of preventative services that can be helpful to families before they reach a crisis point.
 Children of color are disproportionately represented in the child welfare system across the nation.
-Teens who age out of foster care at age 18 or 21 face tough outcomes including high rates of PTSD, homelessness, unemployment and unplanned pregnancy.
+Teens who age out of foster care at age 18 or 21 face tough outcomes: High rates of PTSD, homelessness, unemployment, and unplanned pregnancy.

 In Texas, the foster care system has been under intense scrutiny in recent years.
 In 2015, federal District Court Judge Janis Jack ruled that Texas “has violated the constitutional rights of foster children by exposing them to an unreasonable risk of harm in a system where children often age out of care more damaged than when they entered."
 Then in June of 2020, two court-appointed monitors released a 363-page report which detailed “substantial threats to children’s safety,” particularly in large, privately-run foster homes.